-Our goal is to support students as they develop the flexible skill set needed to be active, engaged citizens in the future.
-Understanding and affirming creativity in its many forms is a cornerstone of our learning to teach and learn through the arts.
+Our goal is to support students as they develop the flexible skills needed to be active, engaged citizens in the future.
+Understanding and affirming creativity in its many forms is a cornerstone of our learning to teach through the arts.

 As a Centre of Excellence Through the Arts, we want to use the power of art to develop our students’ thinking dispositions.
-In order to turn our beliefs into actions the staff identified five key Artistic Habits of Mind that are developed within and through the arts and can be utilized across the curriculum to deepen thinking and learning:
+In order to turn our beliefs into actions, staff identified five key artistic habits of mind that are developed within and through the arts and can be utilized across the curriculum to deepen thinking and learning.

-- Risk Taking: Learning through the arts invites students to take risks, experiment with new techniques and new approaches as they learn to express their unique identities.
+Risk-taking: Learning through the arts invites students to take risks, and experiment with new techniques and approaches as they learn to express their unique identities.

-- Communication: Encoding and Decoding Information: Students learn to decode the artist’s meaning and how to encode original ideas in their own work.
+Communication: Students learn to decode the artist’s meaning and to encode original ideas in their own work.

 Learning Through the Arts

-Teachers: Teachers work in relationship with their students.
+Teachers work collaboratively with students.
 Instruction is a combination of explicit and inductive approaches.
 Inquiry oriented instruction with a focus on process not product often requires the teacher to work as a facilitator alongside students as they construct meaning from their experiences.

-Explicit instruction of strategies and skills needed to explore topics and flexible scaffolding as students work towards clearly identified outcomes are keys to student success.
-Formative assessment, including clearly outlined criteria and specific feedback guide student learning.
-Using an Understanding by Design (UBD) format, teachers consciously plan cross curricular units that utilize artful learning processes and artful ways to represent understandings.
+Explicit instruction of strategies and skills needed to explore topics, and flexible scaffolding as students work toward clearly identified outcomes, are keys to student success.
+Formative assessment, including clearly outlined criteria and specific feedback, guide student learning.
+Using an Understanding by Design (UBD) format, teachers consciously plan cross-curricular units that utilize artful learning processes and artful ways to represent understanding.

-A collection of model UBD units has been started to ensure new staff are able to study exemplars of teaching and learning through the arts.
+A model collection of UBD units has been designed to ensure new staff are able to study examples of teaching and learning through the arts.

-Leadership Through the Arts: The attributes of a successful leader can be identified, learned, and refined.
-This locally developed course was designed to give students the opportunity to explore ways in which they can become successful leaders in their school and community through a blend of classroom instruction, group discussion, activity-based learning, project work, and volunteerism.
-Our grades 5-8 students spend 100 minutes a week in Leadership Through the Arts.
+The attributes of a successful leader can be identified, learned and refined.
+This locally developed course was designed to give students the opportunity to explore ways in which they can become successful leaders in their school and community through a blend of classroom instruction, group discussion, activity-based learning, project work and volunteerism.
+Our grades 5 to 8 students spend 100 minutes a week in the Leadership Through the Arts course.

-Community: Working through our SCC and Parent Council, parents participate in the decisions that guide the direction of our work as a Centre of Excellence through the Arts.
+Working through our School Community Council and Parent Council, parents participate in the decisions that guide the direction of our work as a Centre of Excellence Through the Arts.

 Community members are part of the planning committees for major events.
 These events include curriculum evenings, our annual arts festival and the actualization of grants from the Saskatoon Public Schools Foundation and the Saskatchewan Arts Board.
 Partnerships with The Children’s Discovery Museum and SaskTel Pioneers are valuable connections to the wider community.